From Theory to Practice: Analyzing Variational Quantum Power Method for Quantum Optimization of QUBO Problems: Acknowledgment

 \section{Acknowledgment}

-When writing simulation code, we acknowledge that we have benefited suggestions from various AI tools mainly: Microsoft Copilot \cite{Copilot2025} and DeepSeek-R1/V3 \cite{DeepSeek2025}.
-In addition, the paper and the equations have been proofread, without changing the structures of the paragraphs and sentences, by using Microsoft Copilot \cite{Copilot2025}.
+When writing simulation code, we acknowledge that we have benefited suggestions from various AI tools.
+In addition, the paper and the equations have been proofread, without changing the structures of the paragraphs and sentences.